 Global Operating Systems Usage Statistics and Market Share

-We are tracking usage statistics and market share of 16 web technologies in Operating Systems.
-In April 2025 the most popular web technology in Operating Systems is Windows Server with 55% market share.
-In second place there is Ubuntu with 14% market share.
-After that there are UNIX with 12%, Debian with 8% and CentOS with 8% market share.
-Top 5 web technologies together have 96% market share.
-The remaining 11 web technologies in Operating Systems have a combined market share of 4%.
+We are tracking usage statistics and market share for 17 web technologies in the Operating Systems market.
+As of February 2026, the most popular web technology in Operating Systems is Windows Server, with 54% market share.
+In second place is Ubuntu, with 15%.
+After that, UNIX holds 13%, followed by Debian with 8% and CentOS with 8%.
+Top 5 web technologies together account for 96% of the market.
+The remaining 12 web technologies in Operating Systems collectively have a 4% market share.

 About Operating Systems